max-mapper/blog/posts/electron-fundamentals.md

 ![friends](media/friends-app.png)

 [Friends](https://github.com/moose-team/friends) is a **highly experimental** decentralized public chat app, similar to Slack or IRC but built entirely on WebRTC Peer-to-Peer systems so it doesn't depend on a central server -- all messages are exchanged directly between users.
 It's totally pre-alpha quality, so don't expect it to be easy to run just yet, but it has been a fun way to play with WebRTC and Node together.

+### Electron Microscope

+This one isn't an app per-se, but I'm working on a web scraping/spidering tool based on Electron called [Electron Microscope](https://github.com/maxogden/electron-microscope).
+It adds an automation + data streaming API to Electron browser windows to visit, interact with, and stream data out of websites.
+If you're interested in giving it a spin I'd appreciate [API feedback](https://github.com/maxogden/electron-microscope/issues/1).

 ## Summary